chimay/wheel/README.md

 - the inline help (wheel.txt)
 - the list of current wheel mappings
-- the list of available mappings
+- the list of available plug mappings
 - the list of autocommands of your wheel group

 # Configuration